Xananax/react-tmpl/readme.md

 	}
 ,	{
 		Button(givenProps){
-			const props = this.locals;
+			const locals = this.locals;
+			const closeButtonProps = locals.props;
-			// `givenProps` is what is passed in the render function
+			// `givenProps` is what is passed in the render function above ({type:'secondary'})
+			// `locals` is the full options object
-			// `locals` is the full object passed to the render function }
+			// `locals.prop` is the object passed to the render function }
 	}
 )